 - Bulk Herb Store also offers excellent herbs, many organic.
-Their selection isn’t as extensive as Mountain Rose Herbs, but they run fantastic sales from time to time.
+Their selection isn’t as extensive as Mountain Rose Herbs.

-- Frontier Co-Op is another option and might be extra convenient because they’re usually available at local health food stores.
+- Frontier Co-Op is a nice herb and spice brand that’s often available at local health food stores.

 What about Amazon?
 Though it’s convenient and I’ve done it in a pinch, I don’t recommend buying bulk herbs and ingredients on Amazon.
 You don’t know if they’ve been stored in a hot warehouse and for how long, plus brand adulteration is more common.